3 biggish (roughly 1 kg / 2lb 2oz) red or gold kumara (sweet potato)

 1kg (2lb 2oz) frozen spinach, thawed

-Plain, unsweetened yoghurt for swirling through at the end
+Plain, unsweetened yoghurt for swirling through at the end, and extra for serving

 Toasted desiccated coconut for garnish

 If you rent in Auckland like I do, I’m sure you’d agree that rental costs here are expensive.
 While we’re all hoping things will improve, it’s mostly beyond our control.
 What we feed ourselves, though, is within our control.
 That’s where the inspiration for my Cashew Kumara Saagwala stemmed from.

 Over the last week we’ve endured some of the coldest days this winter, and the desire, and necessity, for warm nourishing food has become all the more urgent.
 I was hungry for something purse-friendly, but satisfying and substantial.
 I didn’t like the look of the price of chicken breasts, and even tofu seemed expensive.
 Kumara, or sweet potato, on the other hand had just come down in price and was reasonable.
 You’d be mad to use a mountain of pricey fresh spinach in a dish like this as it wilts down to near nothing; a kilo of frozen spinach however cost me $4.00!